Gargoyle gecko: Behavior

 Gargoyle geckos are primarily nocturnal.
 They are an arboreal species, making their home in scrub forests.
 The female lays two eggs per clutch, which hatch 60 to 90 days after they are laid.
 The female can lay eight or nine clutches per year.
+On rare occasions, gargoyle geckos can reproduce asexually via parthenogenesis.

 In their native habitat of southern New Caledonia, they have been known to sustain themselves from a mixed diet.
 One study found that they regularly consume a wide taxonomic and ecological variety of arthropods, lizard prey including geckos and skinks, and various plant materials including floral parts and sap.

 They can propel themselves almost three times their body length to reach a vine or tree branch, yet their feet do not have as much traction as other gecko's feet do, so they slip every now and then, making them seem clumsy.
 Moving about is no problem to them, as long as their skin is kept moist, it will stretch and accommodate their movements.

 In captivity

-This gecko species is occasionally kept as a pet by hobbyists.
+This gecko species is commonly kept as a pet by hobbyists.
 They occur in many colors, including varying shades of greys, browns, white, yellow, orange, and red, with varying patterns of blotches and striping.
 They are commonly captive bred for particular traits of pattern and color, like many captive geckos.